Let Us Help You, To Help Them

 Learn More About Substance Abuse Interventions

-At Addiction Campuses we have established relationships with high qualified substance abuse interventionists we trust.
+At Vertava Health we have established relationships with high qualified substance abuse interventionists we trust.
 It is our job to work with you to determine where an individual struggling with substance abuse is on the addiction spectrum and determine what kind of intervention he or she may need.
 Then, we work with our intervention partners to coordinate an intervention and get them into addiction treatment and on the road to full recovery.